Marek Lieberberg: 1946–1968: Early years and journalism debut

 Lieberberg studied sociology at the University of Frankfurt for a year, where he became involved in left-wing political circles, a characteristic trait of young Jews in the 1960s and 1970s.
 It was during the era of the Frankfurt School.
 The realm of music impressed him as much as literature and theatre, but he did not fully consider himself a "68er".
-He deemed this period politically "important" and also "stupid and dangerous", citing the Sozialistischer Deutscher Studentenbund (SDS), whose members rebuked those with differing opinions, which displeased him greatly.
+He deemed this period politically "important" and also "stupid and dangerous", citing the Sozialistischer Deutscher Studentenbund (SDS), whose members rebuked those with differing opinions, conduct which displeased him greatly.
 Lieberberg disapproved of the way the SDS had suddenly castigated Theodor W. Adorno in Frankfurt.
 He said that the SDS's "most gifted orators" were Karl Dietrich Wolff and Hans-Jürgen Krahl, whom he referred to as "Jacobins" when they were at the University of Frankfurt.
 Lieberberg further said that Wolff and Krahl "made everyone's life hell" in a context where mass student protests against the state and the police seemed illusory to him.
 He was frightened by the "zeal" with which Wolff and Krahl forcefully confronted dissenters, even those who expressed scepticism.
 Lieberberg fled the SDS.

 After two semesters of studying sociology, Lieberberg began a traineeship in news journalism at the Associated Press (AP).
 Lieberberg was AP's current affairs editor in Berlin and Bonn.
 Around 1968, he occasionally wrote about the music scene as a reporter.